alexbfree/thesis/src/chapter-7.md

 Peripheral Research & Design Settings{#7.2}
 ------------------------

+<span class="movenote">replace this with a different intro leading into the definition from last chapter</span>

 As established earlier [[3.6](#3.6)], Part Two explores the wider action research [[3.2.2](#3.2.2)] cycle that has contributed to my evolving learning about HDR, looking beyond direct academic investigation and drawing upon both self-experimentation and my embedded work in in the PDE space [[2.3.4](#2.3.4)] as both developer and researcher.
 Through field experience, I have understood constraints and opportunities that affect data interaction system and process design.
 Concurrently,I have fed research learnings back into those projects, creating practical impact.
 Instead of conducting formal studies, I have undergone a process of acculturation to the world of practical system building and project operation in the PDE.
 Through design, technical prototyping and pushing boundaries of existing systems, I have developed knowledge and gained expertise which allows me to draw conclusions with confidence about how the discipline of Human Data Relations (which I define below) should proceed in its future R&D to best serve individual and societal interests.